 - Unreliable Narrator: Holmes turns out to be this.

-- What Happened to Mary?: One of those things that Doyle left vague, but, in the play, it's specified that she died during the Great Hiatus.
+- What Happened to the Mouse?: The fate of Mary Watson is of those things that Doyle left vague, but, in the play, it's specified that she died during the Great Hiatus.

 - What the Hell, Hero?: Watson delivers a harsh one to Holmes in Act II.